nerabits/Surge-Manual/policy/parameters.md

 #### ip-version

 Choose the behavior between IPv4 and IPv6 protocols.
+The option just affects the connection to the proxy server.
+Therefore it only makes sense when the proxy server's hostname is a domain.
+If the underlying proxy is configured, this option has no effect since the DNS resolution happens remotely.

 - dual (Default, use the fastest link)
 - v4-only